The effects of smoking on the body

 There’s a risk to nonsmokers, too.
 Breathing secondhand smoke has an immediate effect on the cardiovascular system.
 Exposure to secondhand smoke increases your risk of stroke, heart attack, and coronary heart disease.Close

 Some of the more obvious signs of smoking involve the skin.
 The substances in tobacco smoke actually change the structure of your skin.
-Smoking causes skin discoloration, wrinkles, and premature aging.
+Smoking causes skin discoloration, wrinkles, and premature ageing.
 Your fingernails and the skin on your fingers may have yellow staining from holding cigarettes.
 Smokers usually develop yellow or brown stains on their teeth.
 Hair holds on to the smell of tobacco long after you put your cigarette out.
 It even clings to nonsmokers.Close

 Smokers are at great risk of developing oral problems.
 Tobacco use can cause gum inflammation (gingivitis) or infection (periodontitis).
 These problems can lead to tooth decay, tooth loss, and bad breath.